Resources for Students Exploring Majors

 Evaluate your alternatives in light of the information you have gathered, and make the decision that is best for you.
 Rank your options in terms of values most important to you (such as work environment, potential salary, lifestyle, etc).

 Make a plan.
 Officially declare your major and plan the classes you will need to graduate.
-Stop by Academic Counseling in 119 O'Shaughnessy Education Center to obtain a major declaration form.
-If you are pursuing a major in business administration, visit the Opus College of Business in 128 McNeely Hall.
+Go to the Registrar's website to print a major declaration form.